Phases of the penetration testing process

 The penetration test report

 Penetration tests have a tightly defined scope and are time sensitive.
 Penetration tests should be seen as targeted exercises.
-The scope of test activities and test objectives, a schedule for the test activities, and the specific machines or applications to be tested are all specified upfront.
+The scope of test activities and test objectives, a schedule for the test activities, and the specific machines or applications to be tested are all specified upfront in a contractual agreement between the client and ethical hacker during the planning phase.
 Each test objective will have its own set of parameters and processes.
+The contractual agreement specifies what is to be tested and how it is to be tested.
+The agreement,

-The penetration testing process can be broken down into several stages: planning, reconnaissance, scanning and enumeration, gaining access (exploitation), maintaining access, covering tracks, and analysis.
+The penetration testing process can be broken down into several phases: planning, reconnaissance, scanning and enumeration, exploitation (gaining access and privilege escalation), and post-exploitation (maintaining access and covering tracks) (NIST SP 800-115, 2008; Walker, 2017).

 In the planning phase, rules are identified, management approval is finalized and documented, and testing goals are set.
 The planning phase sets the groundwork for a successful penetration test.
 No actual testing occurs in this phase.
 (NIST SP 800-115, 2008, p.
 5-2)